Your Career Development and Making the Most of Your Time at Oxford

 The Vitae website has a section on professional development for researchers and a series of advice sheets on doing research.
 See in particular Taking advantage of opportunities available to researchers and Researchers' responsibilities.

 Make sure that you keep a record of what you learn – perhaps directly on your CV or by using a learning log or journal.
-There is an example learning log here.
+See an example learning log.

 Training courses and providers

 If you have decided that you need to attend a training course to learn the skill you need, this is what is available to you:

 The MPLS Division has a comprehensive training programme for research staff.